umbraco/UmbracoDocs/Getting-Started/Backoffice/Content-Templates/index.md

 # Content Templates
-Content Templates allow a content editor to create a blueprint for new content nodes based on an existing node.
+Content Templates allows a content editor to create a blueprint for new content nodes based on an existing node.

 ## Create - Method 1